How to make a standing gnome

 How to make a standing Gnome. (an easy DIY)

 Ever since the first gnomes made it into the stores in the Christmas decor aisles, I have been searching for just the right one.
 There was always something that I wanted to change with just about every single one I saw.
-I finally decided that I would just make a standing gnome myself.
-Problem solved!
+So the easy solution for a crafter is to make their own.

 I have a few sitting gnomes but I just think that the standing gnomes are so cute and they add some much-needed height to my Christmas displays.
 I add my Gnome boots and it is just right.
 If you like a shorter gnome, try our DIY Leprechaun Gnome and change out the costume for a Christmas theme.

-This is a great opportunity to recyle some bits of left over fabric.
-The beard can be made from the fur off of an old stocking or coat, the hat and arms can be made from old sweaters, and easily recyle a outdated hat for the body.
+This is a great opportunity to recycle some bits of leftover fabric.
+The beard can be made from the fur off of an old stocking or coat, the hat and arms can be made from old sweaters, and easily recycle an outdated hat for the body.

 This project will require a cutting machine that can cut fabric, such as a Cricut maker or Cricut Maker 3.